Canada Vacant Home Tax: How to Avoid It

 How to Declare

 Those property owners who may be exempt from paying any vacancy tax do not have to declare any underused property.
+Certain exemptions apply to Canadian corporations listed on a stock exchange for Canadian income tax purposes.

 Declaration Time Line